IF YOU CHANGE THE STORE LANGUAGE / CURRENCY, YOUR SHOPPING BASKET WILL BE CLEARED.

 Leather soles are a staple of many of our formal shoes and boots.
 When it comes to preparing for your first wear, I recommend gritting them to give the material an ounce of grip and resilience (especially beneficial if the weather isn’t holding up!)
 Sandpaper is an easy go to, or, failing that, a knife over the leather will have the same effect.

-4. Thou shalt polish like a pro
+4. Polish like a pro

 There’s a trick to polishing shoes: regularity and tenacity.
 Making a ritual of cleaning my shoes every Sunday was something I learnt from my great grandfather, a shoemaker.